Is ADHD Real? ADHD Symptoms Explained

 Do you think your child might have ADHD?

-What is ADHD?
+What is attention-deficit/hyperactivity disorder (ADHD)?

-According to the American Psychological Association (APA), attention-deficit hyperactivity disorder (ADHD) is a behavioral condition that can make it challenging to focus on everyday routines and requirements.
+According to the American Psychological Association (APA), attention-deficit hyperactivity disorder (ADHD) is a behavioral disorder that can make it challenging to focus on everyday routines and requirements.
 The National Institutes of Health explains that people with ADHD may demonstrate ongoing issues with inattention, hyperactivity, or impulsivity patterns.

 People with ADHD may have difficulty: